Master of Science Admission Requirements

 - Course completion at college-level within five years of UCSF matriculation.

-- For example, for Fall 2019 entry, statistics courses completed prior to Summer 2014 does not meet this requirement.
-Transcript must reflect statistics course grade and credits earned at an accredited college, university, or online institution.
+- For example, for Fall 2020 entry, statistics courses completed prior to summer 2015 does not meet this requirement.
+Transcript must reflect statistics course grade and credits earned at an accredited college, university or online institution.
 See Statistics FAQs for more information.

 English proficiency for non-native English speakers as verified by one of the following: